The hunt for the next Stan binge never ends so with that in mind, here’s a sling of the best shows to watch on Stan right now.

-If you, like us, have been counting down the months until The Bold Type dropped their latest season, the wait is over.
-Put 24 January in your diary and start hoarding the snacks now.
+If you, like us, have been counting down the months until The Bold Type dropped their latest season, the wait is over—the midseason return is finally here.
 For those who haven’t had the joy of watching this great show, it’s basically a sassy mash up of The Devil Wears Prada and Gossip Girl.
 In it you’ll delve deep into the lives of three best friends working for the fictitious magazine Scarlet and how they navigate through the struggles and successes of living in Manhattan.
-In season four we find our favourite girl gang dealing with the magazine going digital, cheating partners, failed political campaigns—yep this season is going to be a goodie.
-New eps drop every Friday (same day as the US so no spoilers).
+In latest season we find our favourite girl gang dealing with cheating partners, lost jobs, live-changing surgery and marriage—yep this season is going to be a goodie.

 The Other Guy